Ev3nS/Infosec/_posts/2021-08-17-HackTheBox-Archetype.md

 ## Escalating to a root shell
 ---
-As of now, we have full access to an account that we know it can Impersonate Tokens, which means that we can take ownage of a process run by a higher privileged user on the system and create a privileged shell.
+As of now, we have full access to a low privileged account, so a good thing to do is to enumerate what you can do with that account on the system.
+Also we know from the SMB chapter that this user can Impersonate Tokens, which means that we can take ownage of a process run by a higher privileged user on the system and create a privileged shell.
 This can be done via [Juicy-Potato exploit](https://github.com/ohpe/juicy-potato).
+But for the sake of this room i will go with an easier path, as this vulnerability will be exploited in a later post.

+Once you gain access to a shell in general it is good to check a few things: what privileges you have, what processes are running, what is your ip, who else is on the box, what files you have access to, any weird files/binaries/executables that shouldn't be there, are there any notes or secret files that are left unprotected? what's the bash/batch history and so on.

+Fortunately while digging for the last accessed files i've found this peculiar file lying around 		 	C:\Users\sql_svc\AppData\Roaming\Microsoft\Windows\Powershell\PSReadline\ConsoleHost_history.txt